briatte/neta/models/README.md

 ## `ergm`

 Exponential random graph models that look at fixed differential homophily effects in the cosponsorship networks of each legislature.
-Estimates are provided only for major parliamentary groups where the sample size is sufficient to correctly estimate standard errors and avoid further model degeneracy due to infinite coefficients.
+Differential homophily estimates are provided for parliamentary groups with at least ten members present in the network sample (Senate rules require only ten members to form a group; National Assembly rules used to require 20 before 2009, and now require only 15).

 The `ergm` ([Morris, Handock and Hunter 2008](http://www.jstatsoft.org/v24/i04)) specification is